Scroll to top

 • Talatona (Luanda Sul): Purpose-built business and residential area south of the city, better security infrastructure than central Luanda

-• Miramar and Alvalade: Traditional expatriate districts with established security, closer to central business area
+• Miramar and Alvalade: Traditional expatriate districts with established security, closer to the central business area

 • Major hotel compounds: International hotel operators maintain their own security infrastructure